 For more, check out: 7 Ways to Enhance Communication and Optimise Office Tasks.

-However, it’s not all about booking information and safety: customers want to be in the know because, thanks to companies like Uber and Google, tracking software and instantaneous updates have become increasingly common.
+However, it’s not all about booking information and safety: customers want to be in the know because, thanks to companies like Uber and Google, vehicle tracking software and instantaneous updates have become increasingly common.
 It’s not just good to have, it is the expectation for service providers to let clients know what’s happening at all times.

 This connection is invaluable but it’s another way to demonstrate trust and visibly show an unobstructed, honest view of your service.
 If a customer can click a link (often seen as a Customer Portal) to see an engineer is en route and even note where they are, they can rest assured their request is being dealt with in a timely, efficient manner.

-This tracking is equally useful for you when it comes to optimising schedules.
+Vehicle tracking is equally useful for you when it comes to optimising schedules.
 By being able to see where you engineers are in real-time, and assess appointments and schedules, you (and your system) can be better placed to optimise the workday schedule with ease.

 5. Ensure clear, accurate data is maintained